JonPSmith/EfSchemaCompare/Readme.md

 the `Warnings` property, which is a `IReadOnlyList<string>`

 Warnings are differences between the two databases which EfSchemaCompare believes should not cause problems to EF.
+Typically they are:
+- Extra tables in SQL that EF does not refer to - these are normally safe.
+- Columns in a SQL table that EF does not refer to (in some cases these can cause problems).
+- The size of a string (varchar, nvarchar) or other type with a length is at max in SQL but not at max in EF.
+*This can happen when you have a `[MaxLength(nn)]` setting on an EF column, but the size is over the point where SQL makes it max length.*
+- When doing a SQL-to- SQL compare then tndexes in the second, **database to be checked**, but not in the **reference database**.

-Typically they are extra tables, columns, indexes in the second, `ToBeChecked` database, and as such EF can normally ignore these.
-Later you will also see that you can relegate differences in Indexes from errors to warnings, as EF is adds lots of Indexes.
+Later you will also see that
+you can relegate differences in Indexes from errors to warnings, as EF adds lots of Indexes.
 (see [`CompareSqlSql` ctor](#CompareSqlSql-ctor))

 However, if you want check for an **exact** match between two databases you should check that